CORPORATIONS AND SHELF LLC'S

 to do business with the government.

-corporate credit with a shelf corporation or shelf LLC?
+corporate credit with an aged shelf corporation or shelf LLC?

 - Obtain better financing